CDCgov/cfa-subgroup-imputer/docs/index.md

 - Counts of vaccinated individuals.

 A rate-like attribute refers to a _per-capita_ rate, and as such it can be disaggregated if the size of the group is available.
-Then, rate-like attributes are first transformed into count-like measurements by scaling by the appropriate variable in the supergroup (usually, supergroup size), splitting that quantity proportionately, and finally re-scaling by the variable's value in the subgroup.
+Rate-like attributes are first transformed into count-like measurements by scaling by the appropriate variable in the supergroup (usually, supergroup size), splitting that quantity proportionately, and finally re-scaling by the variable's value in the subgroup.
 Quantities that fall into this category are:
 - Per-capita hospitalization, infection, or case rates.
 - Proportions of a population vaccinated.
-- The proportion of a population successfully protected via immunization.
+- The proportion of a population successfully protected via immunization (though this is, in practice, less likely to be homogenous).
 - $R$, as it is the number of secondary infections per primary infection.
 The same disclaimer as with wastewater concentrations applies.
+Note that if disaggregating purely on size, the homogeneity assumption amounts to assuming that the same proportion of each subgroup is infected.

 Examples of things this package is unsuitable for disaggregating:
 - Concentration parameters (e.g., for negative binomial models), standard deviations, and most other dispersion parameters.
 (Variances are additive, so variances of something summed over subgroups could be split if strong assumptions about covariances are made.)
-- (Contact) networks, DAGS, or other graphs.
+- Contact (or other) networks, DAGS, or other graphs.
 These aren't things to which a notion of apportioning applies.

-### Dis/aggregation versus enumeration
+### Dis/aggregation versus mapping

 There are two related problems when handling subgroups and supergroups.
-The first of these is _enumeration_.
+The first of these is _mapping_.
-Only after subgroups have been enumerated can supergroups be disaggregated, or aggregated.
+Only after subgroups have been mapped can supergroups be disaggregated, or aggregated.

 To take age groups as an example, consider that we have measurements for supergroups "0-3 years", "4-11 years", and "12-17 years", and that we want to impute measurements on yearly age subgroups.
-Enumeration is the process of specifying that the subgroup to supergroup map is:
+Mapping is the process of specifying that the subgroup to supergroup map is:
 ```python
 sub_to_super = {
     "0 years" : "0-3 years",